sizovs/sizovs.github.io/about.md

 </div>

 ---

-<span id="courses"></span>

-🎓 I organize a masterclass for software engineers called **[The Principal Developer](https://principal.dev)**.
-You can hire me to run a training for your team.

----

-When I have time, I contribute to open-source.
+From time to time I contribute to open-source.
 I built a number of OSS projects such as [dev.events](https://dev.events), [PipelinR](https://github.com/sizovs/pipelinr), [mustread.tech](https://mustread.tech), and [dev.tube](https://dev.tube).
-Some of them have become quite popular.
+Some of them have become quite popular, others are discontinued.

 ---

-I'm a certified Enterprise Architect (OCEA), CSM, CSPO, PMP, and an ICF coach.
-I also hold a CS degree in software engineering.
+I'm also a certified Enterprise Architect (OCEA), CSM, CSPO, PMP, and an ICF coach.
+I also hold a CS degree in programming and engineering management.
 But it doesn't really matter anyway.